cube3power/atsd/rule-engine/web-notifications.md

 | `REPEAT` | `CANCEL` | `true` | `false` | Yes |
 | `CANCEL` | `CANCEL` | `false` | `false` | No |

-### `OPEN` State
+### `OPEN` Status

-The `OPEN` state is assigned to the window when the expression changes value from `false` to `true`.
+The `OPEN` status is assigned to the window when the expression changes value from `false` to `true`.

 ### `REPEAT` State

-The `REPEAT` state is assigned to an `OPEN` window when the expression returns `true` based on the second received command.
+The `REPEAT` status is assigned to an `OPEN` window when the expression returns `true` based on the second received command.

-When the window is in `REPEAT` state, the notification can be sent with the frequency specified in the rule editor.
+When the window is in `REPEAT` status, the notification can be sent with the frequency specified in the rule editor.

 ### `CANCEL` State

-`CANCEL` is the initial state assigned to new windows.
+`CANCEL` is the initial status assigned to new windows.
 It is also assigned to the window when the the boolean expression changes from `true` to `false` or when the window is deleted on rule modification.

-Triggering a repeat notification in `CANCEL` state is not supported.
+Triggering a repeat notification in `CANCEL` status is not supported.
 Such behavior can be emulated by creating a separate rule with a negated expression which returns `true` instead of `false` for the same condition.

 ## Notification Types